Surrey RCMP officer charged with child luring - Peace Arch News

 "Last night (Thursday), as the investigation progressed, the suspect officer was arrested and he was taken into custody, where he currently remains," RCMP Asst.
 Comm.
 Brenda Butterworth-Carr said Sept.
 9. "A series of charges are pending."

-In June, Devic was among dozens of officers honoured for heroism and outstanding service during the Surrey RCMP's annual Officer in Charge Awards ceremony.
+In June, Devic was among dozens of officers honoured for heroism and outstanding service during the Surrey RCMP's 2016 Officer in Charge Awards ceremony.

 - with files from Kevin Diakiw